-When it comes to the messy business of liberation and growth, the tarot deck we choose can make a big difference.
+When it comes to the messy business of personal liberation and growth, the tarot we choose can make a big difference.

 Decks that say: “Babe – you’re awesome.
 Do you know how awesome you are?
 Let me tell you.
 You are whole and you are complete.
 You are fabulous…and you are flawed.
 And, like everyone, you have stuff.
 Let’s talk about it – it’s okay, it’s natural, and it’s important for helping you grow.
 You’ve got this.
 And I’ve got your back.”
 (Ugh, I need that right now.)

 Cedar McCloud’s Numinous Tarot is one of these very special decks.

 It arrived in my life as I was taking baby steps into swirling mass of shadows and secrets, trying to find my way through, to discern what is mine and what is not, to find my way through a fog of socialisation, buried pain, fear and anger, to a place of authenticity and truth.
 It’s a journey towards personal liberation, fuelled by the determination to be a better ally, a more authentic activist, a person who creates change in each sphere of my life, personal and collective.

 I am still on page one of this epic personal ‘novel’, still gathering the language and the tools I need to step forwards.
 I am taking baby steps.
 I am afraid and brave.

 And I am realising that I cannot do it alone.

 I have so far been bringing these shadows and secrets to the lap of the fearsome Crone.
 Her unwillingness to ‘make nice’ making me wince at times, but always bringing me closer to my truth.
 When the Numinous Tarot arrived last month, for a while I put its rainbows and glitter aside, eschewing its apparent positivity so as to stay with the Tarot of the Crone and her shadows.